dylanxlam/cab_industry_investment_research/README.md

 1. **Clone the Repository**: Clone this GitHub repository to your local machine.

-2. **Install Dependencies**: Make sure you have all the necessary libraries and packages installed.
+2. **Install Dependencies**: Ensure you have all the necessary libraries and packages installed.
 You can use the provided `requirements.txt` file to install them using `pip`.

 3. **Data**: The dataset used for this analysis is stored in the `data` directory.
 Ensure that you have the dataset available locally.

 4. **Code**: Review the Jupyter Notebook or Python scripts provided in the repository.
 These contain the code used for the analysis.

-5. **Run the Analysis**: Execute the code in your preferred environment (e.g., Jupyter Notebook) to reproduce the analysis and generate visualizations.
+5. **Run the Analysis**: Execute the code in your preferred environment (e.g., Jupyter Notebook) to reproduce the analysis, including profit margin forecasting, and generate visualizations.